Nagendra1997/mesibo-documentation/index.md

 Read [Get Started Guide]({{ '/documentation/get-started/' | relative_url }}) and [Writing your First mesibo Enabled Application]({{ '/documentation/tutorials/first-app/' | relative_url }}) for a better understanding of mesibo users and tokens.

 In a real app, you create groups and participants on-demand using mesibo REST APIs.
-We will explain both the ways of performing these operations, creating a group and adding users - using the console and using REST APIs.
+We will explain both the ways of performing these operations, creating a group, and adding users - using the console and using REST APIs.

 To create users in the console,